Domestic Pets of Madame de Pompadour: The Pet Culture of Versailles

 Was Madame de Pompadour the First Aquarist?

-Madame de Pompadour's love of animals extended beyond dogs and birds to include other unusual species.
-For example, she was one of the earliest aquarists in the western world.
+Madame de Pompadour had a fondness for animals that went beyond just dogs and birds, encompassing other uncommon species as well.
+For instance, she was among the first aquarists in the western world.

-In her private rooms, exotic fish were housed in beautiful tanks.
+In her private rooms, exotic goldfishwere housed in beautiful tanks.

-The fish's fast movement and brilliant colors in the crystal clear water was a welcome relief from the hectic courtly life and frequently harsh attention she was subjected to in Versailles as the king's favourite.
-The French royal court has an intriguing history with goldfish, particularly during King Louis XV's reign in the 18th century.
-Madame de Pompadour helped make goldfish popular in France.
-Goldfish were introduced to France from Asia in the 17th century, but became famous among the French elite in the 18th century, thanks to Madame de Pompadour.
-Madame de Pompadour installed ornate aquariums throughout the Palace of Versailles.
+Madame de Pompadour placed elaborate fish tanks in various areas of the Palace of Versailles.
 These aquariums housed not only goldfish, but also exotic fish species acquired from distant locations.
 The royal court's aquariums were so complex that they added to the obsession with goldfish at the period, and the general populace began to keep them at home.
 Madame Pompadou's goldfish (Carassius auratus) are said to be the result of over a thousand years of selective breeding of a species of wild carp in ancient China and they eventually expanded to Japan and Europe.

 Madame de Pompadour could be considered one of the first professional female aquarists in the Western world.